tushar2malhan/Django-Projects/project_11/social/README.md

 - Run "python manage.py runserver" to start the server
 - Hit the server http://127.0.0.1:8000/ then follow terminal

+# TEMPLATE 1
+Scrap data from social media accounts like
+* Facebook (Meta)
+* Instagram
+* Twitter
+* Linkedin
+- Any 2 or more social media accounts

 # TEMPLATE 2
-* We would require The user's name , (username will make each of them unique)
-* their profile pic ,
+* We would require The user's name , (username will make each of them unique) and their profile pic
-* their number of followers
+* their number of followers , posts
-* total number of posts
-* RESULT > IN REST FRAMEWORK
+- RESULT > IN REST FRAMEWORK

 # TEMPLATE 3
+- Here based on User input in terminal (like python manage.py runserver) - You can also see the data in the terminal
+- Make sure you use Multiple exceptions (try/catch blocks) if profile is hidden or it is not int for the public view etc...
+- Optional -> Only logged in users can see the data or Use the Get method to get the data

 # Additional changes to be done
 - Go to https://chromedriver.chromium.org/downloads , according to ur system download it or use Beautiful soup to scrape data
 - make sure you give the chrome driver path in ur file , so that it can detect the existence of it.